grafana/agent/docs/developer/release/tag-release.md

 # Tag Release

+This Action will typically follow [Update Version in Code](./update-version-in-code.md).
+A tag is required to create GitHub artifacts and as a prerequisite for publishing.

 ## Prerequisites

 All required commits for the release should exist on the release branch.
-This includes functionality and documentation such as the CHANGELOG.md.
+This includes functionality and documentation such as the `CHANGELOG.md`.
+All versions in code should have already been updated.

 ## Steps